 As Number 6 on the UN’s Sustainable Development Goals, “Clean Water and Sanitation For All” is currently struggling.
-The UN suggests that, if we want to meet this goal by the deadline of 2030, we’ll need to double our current rate of progress to ensure that there’s universal access to safe and affordable drinking water, adequate sanitation and hygiene resources, improved water quality, and restored water-related ecosystems.
-Here are 5 ways that water affects our lives — and what we’re doing to help make clean water and sanitation for all a reality.
+If we want to meet this goal by the deadline of 2030, the UN says we’ll need to double our current rate of progress.
+Only then can we ensure that there’s universal access to safe and affordable drinking water, adequate sanitation and hygiene resources, improved water quality, and restored water-related ecosystems.
+Here are 5 ways that water use affects our lives — and what we’re doing to help make clean water and sanitation for all a reality.

 1. Water puts food on the table and money in the bank

 According to the UN’s Food and Agriculture Organization, roughly 60–80% of severely food-insecure people rely on agriculture for their livelihoods (and their own nutrition).
-This includes farming of crops and raising livestock, as well as fishing..
+This includes farming of crops and raising livestock, as well as fishing.
 In Africa, where over half of Concern’s country programs are located, 95% of crops are rain-fed.
 This means that water shortages have a compound effect: As we’ve seen in areas like Somalia, just one drought can spell disaster for an entire harvest.

 Concern has found solutions for many farming communities.
 In one Ethiopian community, for example, we provided the expertise and money needed to help build a 10-mile system of irrigation channels and reservoirs, bringing water from a nearby river across 200 acres to 140 farming families.
 That means bigger harvests to keep families fed — and incomes stable.